ariesptn/mini-wp/README.md

 # mini-wp
 A simple blog project

+A demo of this project is available at: http://miniwp.arieseptian.com

+Nodejs, npm, and MongoDB is required to run the server.
+Before running server, copy or rename the .env-template file to .env, and edit it accordingly.
+Google Cloud Platform JSON key file is needed to enable image uploading to Google Cloud Storage.

 To run the server, go to the server directory run :
 ```
 npm install